wp-plugins/comprehensive-google-map-plugin/readme.txt

 8. Facebook style interactive interface for managing multiple map markers

 == Changelog ==

+= 2.0.4 =
+* Enhancement: Allowing 5 decimal points for latitude and longitude
+* Enhancement: Info bubble content is more descriptive now

 = 2.0.3 =
 * Bug: Added check for Firefox when using console logging